Discrete Abelian lattice gauge theories on a ladder and their dualities with quantum clock models

 In this paper we consider Abelian LGTs, which are known to exhibit confined/deconfined phases \cite{fradkin1979phase, horn1979zngauge, tagliacozzo2011entanglement, tagliacozzo2013optical, hamma2008adiabatic, trebst2007topological, emonts2020z3gauge, zohar2017z2gauge, burrello2021ladder}.
-More specifically, we introduce a pure $\mathbb{Z}_N$ gauge model on a (quasi-2D) ladder geometry, which includes both electric and magnetic degrees of freedom and admits superselection sectors, similarly to what happens in the Toric code.
-To tackle the problem of gauge invariance, we make use of a bond algebraic approach \cite{cobanera2011bond,nussinov2009bond} to introduce a duality transformation that allows for an exact mapping from the LGT on the ladder restricted to the gauge-invariant Hilbert space to a 1D $N$-clock model \cite{baxter1989clock,ortiz2012dualities,fendley2014parafermions,zhuang2015clock,sun2019phase} with a transversal field and a longitudinal field.
-The value of the latter turns out to depend on the superselection sector of the ladder LGT, resulting in possible different phase diagrams for the different sectors.
-To see this, we use exact diagonalization to calculate Wilson loops and study the appearance of confined phases.
+More specifically, in Sec.~\ref{sec:the_lattice_gauge_model} we introduce a pure $\Z_N$ gauge model on a (quasi-2D) ladder geometry, which includes both electric and magnetic degrees of freedom and admits superselection sectors, similarly to what happens in the Toric code.
+To tackle the problem of gauge invariance, in Sec.~\ref{sec:duality_between_ladder_lgt_and_clock_models} we make use of a bond algebraic approach \cite{cobanera2011bond,nussinov2009bond} to introduce a duality transformation that allows for an exact mapping from the LGT on the ladder restricted to the gauge-invariant Hilbert space to a 1D $N$-clock model \cite{baxter1989clock,ortiz2012dualities,fendley2014parafermions,zhuang2015clock,sun2019phase} with a transversal field and a longitudinal field.
+When periodic boundary conditions are enforced, the value of the latter turns out to depend on the super-selection sector of the ladder LGT, resulting in possible different phase diagrams for the different sectors, differently from what has been found previously with open boundary conditions \cite{burrello2021ladder}.